 She eventually bought a car and continued taking classes to qualify for job promotions.
 Her children were able to move back in with her.

 For eight months in late 2019 and early 2020, she worked two full time manufacturing jobs so she could get enough money to save for a house down payment.

-Now, she is negotiating with her landlord to buy the house she lives in and revels being able to pay her bills and care for her sons and mother.
+She revels being able to pay her bills and care for her sons and mother.